mlundine/tensorflow_app/README.md

 If your original images were in a projected geographic coordinate system, hit Get raster coordinates and resolution.
 This will get the resolution and the four corner coordinates of each image and save it to a .csv file in geo\_bounding\_boxes.
 You have to point it to the folder of the original rasters as geotiffs.

 Next, hit Convert detection coordinates to geographic coordinates.
 This will change the bounding box coordinates for each image from local coordinates to geographic coordinates.
 You will need to show it the bounding box csv file made during implementation, and also the folder of jpegs that the detection was run on.

+For yolo models, it will ask for the labels folder which can be found in detect/labels for the batch of images you ran the detector on.
+It will then ask for the folder containing the geotiffs you got the raster coordinates and resolution from.

 Next, hit Make Shapefile.
 This will make a Shapefile that can be opened in GIS software to display the detections.
 You will need to define the projection in the GIS software.
 This will save to /results/gis.